"During AIR, I learned to be a phenomenal woman and to speak loud."

 By July 1, there were nine girls, ages 12-14, on the roster and six weeks of programming planned, including outdoor painting on the Isles of Shoals, a trip to the Museum of Fine Arts in Boston, and several workshops led by volunteer artists.
 The program was free to participants, as is continued today.
 That first summer camp immediately became popular and quickly sparked the interest of local schools and other families in need.
 The initial program not only raised participants’ cultural awareness, but to everyone’s surprise, it also made the girls feel stronger about their identity and what they could accomplish.
 Their family and peer relationships improved, and they had a renewed interest in school.
 These unexpected results became the basis for AIR’s mentoring approach, using the arts as the platform for success.

-Arts In Reach today offers 10 annual programs in dance, theater, music, film, visual arts and career development.
+Arts In Reach today offers 8 annual programs in dance, theater, songwriting, singing, visual arts and creative writing.
 AIR balances positive youth development and artistic goals, values the process of creating art over the product, and commits to making programs accessible to lower income youth by charging no fees and assisting in transportation.

 Meeting after-school and during school vacations, each program is led by professional artists with extensive educational experience and provides young women with hands-on activities to enhance their artistic abilities.
 The structured curriculum provides space for participant individuality and creativity while providing a framework for group mentoring that helps girls build confidence and develop constructive behaviors, resiliency, and values, including self-esteem, teamwork, leadership, and creative expression.